richardyamamoto/bootcamp-reactjs/README.md

+# Briefing
+This application has the objective to learn the principles of ReactJS, consuming API REST, learn about components, properties of componentes, manipulation of state and styled componentes.
+This README has the objective for future consults.

 # Setting Configuration for new React Application

 - To turn things easier, just run into your bash `yarn create react-app <application_name>`